FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/t_st_repository_encryption_certificate.md

     See <a href="../../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationparameters#top" class="MCXref xref">View and change server configuration parameters</a>.

-4. To configure <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to compute the MD5 checksum for an uploaded file dynamically as the file is uploaded, set the value of the `Stfs.Hash.HashOnUpload` server configuration parameter to `true`.
-When the value is `false`, the default value, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> computes the MD5 checksum after the file transfer is complete.
+4. To configure {{< SecureTransport/componentshortname >}} to compute the MD5 checksum for an uploaded file dynamically as the file is uploaded, set the value of the `Stfs.Hash.HashOnUpload` server configuration parameter to `true`.
+When the value is `false`, the default value, {{< SecureTransport/componentshortname >}} computes the MD5 checksum after the file transfer is complete.

 5. Create a user class named `EncryptClass`.
 Files transferred by users in this class are encrypted.
 See <a href="../../../c_st_accesscontrol/c_st_userclasses/t_st_userclasses#Add" class="MCXref xref">Add a user class</a>.